bioidiap/bob.buildout/README.rst

   A pre-configured python interpreter

 ipython
-  If the package ``ipython`` is installed, a pre-configured ipython interpreter will also be created
+  Makes sure ipython is installed and ready for use.

+pylint
+  A code checker using PyLint will be created so you can check your code for conformance.

 nosetests
-  If the package ``nose`` is installed, a test runner called ``nosetests`` will be created on the bin directory of buildout.
+  A test runner called ``nosetests`` will be created on the bin directory of buildout.

-sphinx- *utils*
+sphinx
-  If the package ``sphinx`` is installed, several sphinx utilities will be created on the bin directory of buildout.
+  Several sphinx utilities will be created on the bin directory of buildout.

 package scripts
   Package scripts will be created taking into account the ``prefixes``